Parasitic Diseases of Marine Mammals

 Various other trematodes infect the stomach, intestines, liver, pancreas, and other abdominal organs of marine mammals.
 Pancreatic fibrosis due to trematodiasis is a common necropsy finding.

 Sarcocystis neurona is found in high prevalence in the California population of sea otters.
 Infection can be asymptomatic or cause severe encephalitis characterized by generalized neurologic signs.
-Methods of premortem diagnosis are currently under development.
-No successful treatment has been reported.
-Sarcocystis spp have been found in the muscles of many cetacean, otarid, and phocid species and do not seem to be associated with any recognized clinical signs.
+No successful treatment of neurologic cases has been reported.
+Sarcocystis spp have been found in the muscles of many cetacean, otarid, and phocid species and are often not associated with any recognized clinical signs.
+Successful treatment has been reported in an adult California sea lion with myositis using ponazuril (10 mg/kg/day, PO) for 28 days and prednisolone in the first 5 days of therapy.

-Toxoplasma gondii is known to infect the California population of sea otters causing disease that ranges from asymptomatic infection to severe encephalitis.
-Fatal meningoencephalitis due to T gondii has also been reported in a Florida manatee.
+Toxoplasma gondii is known to infect the California population of sea otters, causing disease that ranges from asymptomatic infection to severe encephalitis.
+Fatal meningoencephalitis due to T gondii has also been reported in a Florida manatee and disseminated disease in Antillean manatees.
 Toxoplasma spp encephalitis is also reported in harbor seals and Northern fur seals.
 Disseminated toxoplasmosis is reported in California sea lions.
-T gondii is reported from Atlantic bottlenose, Risso's (Grampus griseus), striped (Stenella coeruleoalba), and spinner dolphins.
-Methods of premortem diagnosis are currently under development.
+T gondii is reported from Atlantic bottlenose, Risso’s (Grampus griseus), striped (Stenella coeruleoalba), and spinner dolphins, and serologic evidence of toxoplasmosis is being discovered in an ever-widening array of marine mammal hosts, including polar bears.
 No successful treatment has been reported.
+Transplacental transmission has been reported in a Risso's dolphin.